-I graduated from Cambridge University with a double first in English Literature in 2006.
-I am also about to graduate with an MA in Acting from the Royal Birmingham Conservatoire.
+I graduated from Cambridge University with a double first in English Literature in 2006 and with an MA in Acting from the Royal Birmingham Conservatoire in 2018.
 For many years I have worked as a piano-player and singer, and have supplemented my performing career with tutoring.
 My passions in literature include Shakespeare, Chaucer and 20th-Century drama.
 Despite my qualifications in English, I have perhaps an even greater joy in teaching mathematics.
 There is something terrifically appealing about its logic and elegance, and there is nothing more satisfying than a student suddenly connecting with a mathematical concept that he/she was previously struggling with!

 I have taught for several years now as a private tutor.
 I have mostly been teaching GCSE students, with a couple of A-level English Literature students as well.
 The syllabi I am most familiar with are the AQA GSCE English papers, and the EdExcel GCSE Maths, although I have worked with other exam boards and have found the differences on the whole fairly minimal.

 My results have been excellent.
 Last year I tutored a young lad whose school was insistent he should take the foundation maths paper, which would have resulted in a maximum of a grade 5.
 I noticed he seemed to have a huge potential and capacity for learning new concepts quickly, and I suggested to his parents that the foundation would probably be a waste of his talents.
 Luckily they took me at my word and successfully lobbied the school to enter him for the Higher Tier.
 After several months of working together on the new material for the Higher Tier that he had never covered in the classroom, being in a Foundation set, he entered the exam and came away with a grade 7.
 I couldn't have been prouder.